Skip to main content

 Other bus stops in Berlin

 Some long-distance bus providers also stop directly at BER Airport, Südkreuz station or Alexanderplatz.
-From all stops, you have good connections to public transport.
+From all stops, you have a good connection to the Local public transport.
 Use the local transport network in Berlin.

-Tip: With the Berlin WelcomeCard you can travel for free on buses, trams, underground and S-Bahn trains and also get discounts at over 180 attractions.
+Tip: With the Berlin WelcomeCard, you can travel for free on buses, trams, underground and S-Bahn trains and also receive discounts at over 180 attractions.

 Berlin WelcomeCard